oversword/super-small-state-machine/README.md

 ### An interrupt goto proceeds the path previous to it, but preserves the interrupts place at the top of the stack.

+If the interrupt is trying to return, proceed as if returning.

 Proceed the stack before this point, and strip out the affected system properties.

 ```javascript